Tabletop gaming is largely sedentary, and tabletop gamers have a stereotype of being large.

 And its hard at first.
 But it gets easier as your strength builds and the pounds come off.

-And that, in our opinion, is priceless.
+And that, in my opinion, is priceless.